 Take a few trips beyond London to explore a different part of the country!
 It’s very easy to do, since the UK is a relatively small island and has a simple to use and convenient train system which can take you anywhere you need to go within a few hours.

 The first stop on our tour is the beautiful county of Lancashire.
 From the friendly small villages surrounded by gentle countryside, to the modern, hip, and edgy metropolis of Manchester, Lancashire has everything that you could need for a great holiday.
-Whether you are renting Lancashire cottages for a quiet hiking holiday in the country, a hip hotel in downtown Manchester, or a bed and breakfast in the seaside resort of Blackpool, Lancashire is a great weekend away only a few hours on the train from London, and it’s historical mill towns surrounded by nature are the perfect antidote to the chaos of the big city.
+Whether you are renting a cottage for a quiet hiking holiday in the country, a hip hotel in downtown Manchester, or a bed and breakfast in the seaside resort of Blackpool, Lancashire is a great weekend away only a few hours on the train from London, and it’s historical mill towns surrounded by nature are the perfect antidote to the chaos of the big city.

 The atmospheric forests and rolling hills of Lancashire are beautiful, but there were once the site of one of the most famous witch hunts in English history.
 In the year 1612, twelve people living around the area of Pendle Hill were accused of practicing witchcraft and ten were found guilty and hanged.